Taubman Development & Programming

 Inclusive Teaching Workshops

 Inclusive teaching involves deliberately cultivating a learning environment where all students are treated equitably, have equal access to learning, and feel valued and supported in their learning.
 Such teaching attends to social identities and seeks to change the ways systemic inequities shape dynamics in teaching-learning spaces, affect individuals’ experiences of those spaces, and influence course and curriculum design.
-Taubman College offers workshops for faculty throughout the year.
-Stay tuned for this year's schedule.
+Please click here for an updated calendar of inclusive teaching workshops hosted by the Unversity.

 The system of higher education has grown from a complex history and evolving mission to serve the public good.
 Higher education leaders and administrators should reflect upon and consider this history and its implications for equity, diversity, and inclusion efforts on campus.
 This course is open to professionals interested in learning more about leadership in higher education for a changing demographic or interested in developing their own leadership skills.